Actors Headshots advice from Carl Proctor CDG.

 Makeup

-I think it’s fine to enhance but ideally you should look like you are not wearing any for the majority of shots, so keep it minimal for most of the session.
-If it is apparent that you are wearing a lot of make-up, you are showing us that this is not necessarily what you look like in real life and this defeats the main function of the photo.
-For some women it might be useful to have a more made- up look as part of their range, but it would be limiting if they were all like that.
+I think it’s fine to enhance but ideally you should look like you are not wearing any for most shots, so keep it minimal for most of the session.
+If it is apparent that you are wearing a lot of make-up, you are showing us that this is not necessarily what you look like in real life, and this defeats the main function of the photo.
+For some women it might be useful to have a more made-up look as part of their range, but it would be limiting if they were all like that.

 Hair

 For most people, having your hair done before the session is not necessary.
-It can look too neat and you might want to do different things with your hair throughout the session anyway.
+It can look too neat, and you might want to do different things with your hair throughout the session anyway.
 So just not too neat or too scruffy.
 Women should be given time to put hair up, straighten or curl it.
-Men can arrive unshaven and shave during the session if they wish to so you have both looks covered.
+Women’s hair often looks better with a bit of volume.
+Men can arrive unshaven and shave during the session if they wish to, so you have both looks covered.
+Don’t restrict your hair style to the way it usually looks when you go into a casting.
+This isn’t what a casting director needs or expects.

 Clothing